 Summer days are long and comfortable, though rain is common.
 Winter temperatures, during the long northern nights, may stay below freezing for weeks.

-Belgium, Netherlands, Luxembourg, Northern Germany, and Northern France
+Belgium, Netherlands, Luxembourg, Germany, and Northern France

 Summer brings warm weather with a likelihood of afternoon rains in many parts of this area.
 Still, the northern shores of these countries fill with sun-worshippers who enjoy the beauty of its pleasant summer climates.
-Expect some gray days in the area whenever you visit, but enjoy the lushness that the occasional rains bring to the area.
+Expect some gray days in the these lovely places whenever you visit, but enjoy the lushness that the occasional rains bring to the area.
 Winter snows can be expected but rarely stay for long periods.